lil-pepe3505/discord.py-nuke-bot/README.md

 - *ban = bans all server members
 - *purge = deletes the last 100 messages from current chat
 - *wipe = deletes all channels and then creates a new one called "nuked-by-{USERNAME}" so you can continue to issue commands if needed
-- *exec = lets you run custom python code from the bot